 We accept the equivalent of the 280 UCAS tariff points from a recognised overseas qualification.
 To find out more about the requirements from your country, see further information under support in your country.
 For details of other equivalent requirements that Middlesex accepts see entry requirements.

 You must have competence in English language and we normally require Grade C GCSE or an equivalent qualification.
 The most common English Language requirements for international students is IELTS 6.0 (with minimum 5.5 in all four components).

 Middlesex also offers an Intensive Academic English course (Pre-Sessional) that ranges from 5-17 weeks depending on your level of English.
 Successful completion of this course would meet English language entry requirements.

-Work placements are proven to increase your success in the job market – as well as being a fantastic experience.
-Performing Arts is a highly competitive field so we encourage as many students as possible to grasp this opportunity.
-As part of your third year you will have the opportunity to carry out a short placement of a minimum of 100 hours.
-This will provide you with first-hand experience of a theatre or a theatre-related environment.
-We have a Placement Office to support you through the placement process as well as a wide range of links with prestigious companies and theatres.
+Work placements are proven to increase your success in the job market, as well as being a fantastic experience.
+As part of your third year you will have the opportunity to carry out a placement of a minimum of 100 hours.
+This will provide you with first-hand experience of a theatre or other professional environment.
+We have a Placement Office to support you through the process as well as a wide range of links with prestigious companies and theatres.